oviirup/windows-uup/readme.md

 > [!IMPORTANT]
 > This project is created solely for educational purpose.
 It is not affiliated with Microsoft Corporation or any of its products.

+This project is inspired from [uupdump](https://uupdump.net/) which is written in php.